jedevc/fyp-report/report.md

 throughout the competition, and allowed greater insight into who was cheating, how they were doing it, and the source of the leak.

-AutoCTF [@autoctf], a weeklong event using challenges built using the LAVA bug injection system [@autoctf-lava] is one of the main and most popular instances of automatic challenge generation.
+AutoCTF [@autoctf], a week-long event using challenges built using the LAVA bug injection system [@autoctf-lava] is one of the main and most popular instances of automatic challenge generation.
 Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of